Map run and analysis

 # simulate

-# if doublet simulation has already been run then read in results, or run the simulation and write results out
+# if doublet simulation has already been run then read in results,

 if (output_data_path / "output_results.nc").exists and not run_simulation: